mhasan004/Play-Share-App/README.md

    * `APP_AUTH_KEY` - Make up a value.
 Need this key to give an application permission to talk to the server.
 This is to stop unauthorized apps to attack the server with new user registrations and ultimately overload the database..
    * `ADMIN_SECRET_KEY` - Make up a value.
 This will be used to make the admin's JWT
    * `USER_SECRET_KEY`  - Make up a value.
 This will be used to make the user's JWT
+   * `SERVER_ENCRYPTION_KEY`   - Make up a value.
+This key will help the client decrypt the JWT token that is sent from the server durign login.
-   * `ENCRYPTION_KEY`   - Make up a value.
-This key will help the server decrypt the password and JWT that was sent via POST request by the client to login and register.
+   * `CLIENT_ENCRYPTION_KEY`   - Make up a value.
+This key will help the server decrypt the password and the JWT token that is sent from the client during registration and login.
    * `SALT_NUM = 10`    - Can keep this as is.
 This is the salt number to hash the password and the JWT User Secret Key to store in the database.
 Can chnage this number every year to change future hashed algorithm
 3) `npm start`